-Here are four office safety best practices to help you meet the needs of your employees — present and potential.
+Here are four office safety best practices to help you meet the needs of your employees — present and future.

 Among the many reasons office safety should be a top concern for businesses is its potential impact on hiring and recruitment.
 In fact, a recent survey found that workplace safety was a top factor for candidates considering job offers, as reported by Business Wire.

 While 89 percent of employees surveyed said their employers prioritize workplace safety, 40 percent reported that their employer didn't display required Occupational Safety and Health Administration (OSHA) signage prominently.
 On top of that, 17 percent of all small business employees surveyed reported never having received any workplace safety training at all.